cncf/wg-serverless/whitepapers/serverless-overview/README.md

 * Highly dynamic in terms of changing business requirements that drive a need for accelerated developer velocity

 For example, for common HTTP-based applications, there are clear upsides in terms of automated scale and a finer-grained cost model.
-That said, there can be some tradeoffs in using a serverless platform.
-For example, function startup after a period of inactivity may result in performance declines if the number of instances of the function drops down to zero.
-Therefore, choosing whether to adopt a serverless architecture requires a careful look at both the functional and nonfunctional aspects of the compute model.
+That said, there can be some trade-offs in using a serverless platform.
+For example, function start-up after a period of inactivity may result in performance declines if the number of instances of the function drops down to zero.
+Therefore, choosing whether to adopt a serverless architecture requires a careful look at both the functional and non-functional aspects of the compute model.

 Non-HTTP-centric and non-elastic scale workloads that weren’t good fits for an IaaS, PaaS, or CaaS solution can now take advantage of the on-demand nature and efficient cost model of a serverless architecture.
 Some of these workloads include: